Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

 for~$s\geq 0$ whenever the pair~$(y,u)$ obeys~(\ref{eq:schroedinger}) for a potential of the form~$V:= \alpha + W\geq 0$, with~$\alpha>0$ and~$W \in\Bsp s$.
 These authors use the theory of Fredholm operators, and hence the governing operator for~(\ref{eq:schroedinger}) is given as

 with~$\taw$ as in \cite[Eq.
 (3.2)]{doi:10.1137/22M1478719} as

-The crucial point in the analysis is to establish that the operator~$\taw$ is bounded, injective and compact in~$\Bsp s$, and hence by the Fredholm alternative the operator~$I + \taw$ is bounded and it has a bounded inverse in~$\Bsp s$.
+The crucial point in the analysis is to first establish that the operator~$\taw\colon \Bsp s\to \Bsp s$ is bounded and compact.
+Secondly, since in~\cite[Prop.~3.8]{doi:10.1137/22M1478719} the operator~$I + \taw$ is shown to be injective, it has a bounded inverse in~$\Bsp s$ by the Fredholm alternative.
 From this the (even two sided) stability estimate~(\ref{eq:stability-schroedinger}) is a simple consequence.
 The above analysis was carried out for~$s\geq 0$.

 Recall that the direct problem involves deriving $y$ given a source $u$.
 Conversely, in the inverse problem we aim to recover the source $u$ given $y$.
 Therefore, the forward mapping, which is actually the inverse of the process we are interested in, is given by: